bmeviauac01/datadriven/docs/lecture-notes/mongodb/index.md

 ### Updating documents

-Perhaps the most interesting feature of MongoDB is update of documents.
+Perhaps the most interesting feature of MongoDB is the update of documents.
 While the functionalities showed before (queries, inserts, deletions) are similar to most databases (either relational or NoSQL), MongoDB supports a much broader range of modification operations.

-There are basically two ways to change a document: replace the entire document with a new one, or update parts of it.
+There are two ways to change a document: replace the entire document with a new one or update its parts.

 #### Complete document replacement